Premium donkeys, roads and sighs

-The second radio prize went to Michael Luisier and his production "Katharsis - Über den Umgang mit dem Unfassbaren" (Katharsis - On Dealing with the Inconceivable), which was heard on SRF 2 Kultur "Kontext" for 24 minutes.
+The second radio prize went to Michael Luisier and his production "Katharsis - On Dealing with the Inconceivable," which was heard on SRF 2 Kultur "Kontext" for 24 minutes.
 This reproduces a conversation with the French cartoonist Luz from Charlie Hebdo.
 With long pauses, Luz tells of his memories of the attack and his thoughts.
 The translator imitates Luz in detail, including his sighs and hesitant statements.
 The broadcast thus appears very intimate and authentic.
-For months Michael Luisier tried to get an interview with Luz.
-When he was finally able to carry it out, it got out of hand after a short time: he felt that he was no longer allowed to ask anything, but should simply let the artist talk.
+Michael Luisier spent months trying to get an interview with Luz.
+When he was finally able to carry it out, it got out of hand after a short time: he felt that he was not allowed to ask anything more, but should simply let the cartoonist tell the story.
 So the planned interview turned into a monologue in which Luz tells how he was the first to enter the editorial office of Charlie Hebdo after the attack - only alive because he had overslept.

 "For a moment I thought Luz was a charlatan as I sat in the newsroom at five in the morning working on the show."
-But an acquaintance who knows a lot about coping with grief explained to him that Luz reacts in exactly the same way as people do after a shock experience, and that the credibility is there.
+But an acquaintance who was familiar with grief counseling explained to him that Luz reacted in the same way as people do after a shock experience, and that the credibility was there.

-War reporter Kurt Pelda on photos and their misuse
+War reporter Kurt Pelda about photos and their abuse

-As a conclusion, Kurt Pelda, journalist and well-known war reporter, gave a short, intensive lecture on the topic "Establishing credibility in journalism.
+As a conclusion, Kurt Pelda, journalist and well-known war reporter, gave a short, intensive lecture on "Establishing Credibility in Journalism.
 The importance of social media as sources".
-He showed the original provenance of photos which went through social media in completely the wrong context.
+He showed the original origin of photos, which went through social media in completely wrong context.
 He noted in passing that his work is no laughing matter: "I have to interrupt briefly because I have a very long password on my laptop.
-Not only am I being threatened physically, but people are also trying to get through to me virtually via hacking."
+Not only am I being threatened physically, but people are also trying to get through to me virtually by hacking."
 Foundation President Ruth Halter's closing words hit home, "Who else can I believe?
 I think I must leave you with this thought for the aperitif."